SumiSastri/dev-blogs/docs/Java/lesson5.md

 - Modularised code is written once and used many times
 - Errors are handled within the class keeping code clean and free of anomalies
 - Objects interact with each other via messages - the calling of the methods of public methods
+- With implementation hiding changes can be made to the methods of the class
+- Changes will be applied wherever the class is used if the signature of the class is unchanged

 ## What is the concept of interfaces between objects